 Bean bags made from recycled sails, stools made from plastic that once polluted the ocean, drought-tolerant landscaping.
 These are just a few examples pulled from a long list of green features built into Ocean Discovery Institute’s Living Lab, where youngsters come to learn science.

-The Institute participated in SDG&E’s incentive program, which encourages energy-efficient building design and construction practices.
+The Institute participated in SDG&E’s Savings By Design incentive program, which encourages energy-efficient building design and construction practices.
 SDG&E worked closely with the Institute throughout the design process for the facility.
 The final design maximized natural daylighting, included energy-efficient appliances, LED lighting and a rain tube capture system to water the garden.

 The Institute is working toward zero net energy and LEED Platinum status.
 A LEED Platinum building is a facility that has met the highest standards in Leadership and Environmental Design standards.
 A zero net energy facility is one where the amount of energy generated on-site offsets the amount of energy needed to operate the facility.